AlexGustafsson/achievements/README.md

 ### Achievements

 The list of achievements is currently undocumented.
 Please see the `src/achievements.json` file for current achievements.
+This file is merely the available achievements, not how achievements are implemented.

+#### Implementing an achievement

+The application exposes GitLab's webhooks as hooks available within the `hooks` directory.
+Each file corresponds to an event type available via [GitLab's webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html).

+Each exported function in a hook file will be executed when an event is received from GitLab.
+Currently the documentation of the API is sparse, but there are some implementations from which one should be able to interpolate an implementation.

 ## Contributing